CUE in Perses#

 Warning

-If ever you come to the situation where you have 2 or more plugins describing a migration logic for the same Grafana panel type, be aware that the first one encountered by alphabetical order will take priority.
+If ever you come to the situation where you have 2 or more plugins describing a migration logic for the same Grafana panel type, be aware that the last one encountered by alphabetical order will take priority.

 Variable#